Revolutionary Tribunal: Form

 The court was to hear cases of alleged counter-revolutionary offences from across France.
 It was composed of a jury of twelve.
 This was an innovation in French justice, borrowed from English law (although for the Revolutionary Tribunal the jury was carefully selected from politically reliable activists).
 It had five judges, a public prosecutor, and two deputy prosecutors, all nominated by the Convention; and from its judgements, there was no appeal.
 Jacques-Bernard-Marie Montané became President of the Tribunal until he was replaced in his post on 23 August 1793 by M. J. A. Herman.
 Fouquier-Tinville served as public prosecutor.
 The lists of prisoners to be sent before the tribunal were prepared by a popular commission and signed, after revision, by the Committee of General Security and the Committee of Public Safety jointly.

-On 5 September 1793, the Convention declared that "terror is the order of the day" and split the Revolutionary Tribunal into four concurrent chambers so that the number of cases it dealt with could be greatly increased.
+On 5 September 1793, the Convention split the Revolutionary Tribunal into four concurrent chambers so that the number of cases it dealt with could be greatly increased.
 It also decided that all jurors in the Tribunal should be directly appointed by the Committee of Public Safety or the Committee of General Security.
 This followed the news that rebels in Toulon had handed the city over to the British and several days of rioting in Paris.